TREASURIES-U.S. Treasury yields jump on tighter Fed policy expectations

 By Herbert Lash

+The weekly basis-point gain in the two-year's yield was the largest since June 2009, according to Refinitiv data.

-The market is quickly readjusting its expectations after Fed Chair Jerome Powell said on Monday the central bank needed to move "expeditiously" to combat rising inflation, and he raised the possibility of a 50-basis-point rate hike in May.
+The market is quickly readjusting its expectations after Fed Chair Jerome Powell said on Monday the central bank must move "expeditiously" to combat rising inflation, and he raised the possibility of a 50-basis-point rate hike in May.

 Americans are going to see inflation of 6% or more in the foreseeable future, a pace that will not slow until the end of 2022 when food prices may fall, said Stephen Hoedt, managing director of equity and fixed income research at Key Private Bank.